Aditya987456/chai-aur-javascript/Projects/project3/README.md

 # Project-3 : Digital Clock

 In this project i make a digital clock that shows realtime when we use it.
-It made using basic javascript with a method caleed setInterval() and some html and css.
+It made by using basic javascript with a method caleed setInterval() and some html and css.